 - A small stuffed animal or blankie

-Do You Need More Than These Minimalist Baby Essentials?
+Do You Need More Than the Bare Minimum for Your Baby to Thrive?

 “Need” is a challenging word because it’s entirely relative and subjective.